SkiFire13/master-thesis-presentation/presentation.typ

   $
 ]

-// Mu-calculus formulas can be translated to systems of fixpoint equations over the powerset lattice of the states, meaning that the functions involved will operate over subsets of the set of states.
-// This can be done by extracting each fixpoint formula into its own equation, with the outmost formulas placed later in the system.
-// Finally, I want to note that the solution is the set of all states that satisfy the formula, though we may be interested only in whether a specific state satisfies it.
 #slide[
   - System of fixpoint equations over $2^bb(S)$

-  // TODO: Rework example
   - $phi = nu x.#h(5pt) (mu y.#h(5pt) P or diam(A) y) and boxx(A) x = Inv(Even(P))$

     $